 Visit our debt recovery website

-As a result of increased publicity and a greater focus on mental health in the workplace, the number of employees reporting mental health issues such as stress, depression and anxiety continue to rise.
+As a result of increased publicity and a greater focus on mental health in the workplace, the number of employees reporting mental health issues such as stress, depression and anxiety continues to rise.

 This article highlights some of the steps that employers can take to proactively manage issues surrounding their employees’ mental health and explains the benefits of encouraging openness and awareness of the topic within the workplace.